Sweet Potato Ukoy with Palabok Recipe

 Ingredients for Sweet Potato Ukoy with Palabok Recipe

-This sweet potato ukoy with palabok recipe uses fresh ingredients for a vibrant, authentic Filipino dish.
-Here’s what you’ll need.
+This sweet potato ukoy with palabok recipe uses fresh, vibrant ingredients to deliver an authentic Filipino dish with a tropical twist.

 Sweet Potato Ukoy Ingredients